 24 hour tip

 You can’t bring your bag into the National Museum.
+I guess they’re afraid you’ll steal their historic cheeses.
 They definitely have lockers for your bags, but if you have any valuables with you, leave them at home.

 Three fun facts about swiss history